AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 In this case, the cloud provider's native VPN solution falls short by a long shot.
 Aviatrix site2cloud solution solves these problems:

- a. **AWS/Azure VPN Gateway Limitation** Native cloud provider VPN solution typically can support 30 connections per VPN gateway.
-I have more than 30 sites, the native solution is not usable.
+ a. **AWS VPN Gateway Limitation** AWS VPN gateway supports 10 connections per VPC.
+I have more than 10 sites, the native solution is not usable.
+ #. **Azure VPN Gateway Limitation** Azure VPN gateway supports only 1 VPN connection for IKEv1.
+My office firewall device only supports IKEv1.
+ #. **No Visibility** Cloud provider's VPN gateway is a blackbox, there is no visibility for troubleshooting.
  #. **No Manual** I have to configure and manage hundreds or thousands of IPSEC tunnels, the manual way by using traditional vendors such as Cisco ASA and CSR is not possible.
  #. **Overlapping IP addresses** We run a SaaS operation, the CIDR blocks at your customer sites are not controlled by us.
 If a customer CIDR block overlaps with our operation VPC CIDR, we have to find a way to NAT the address.
 The cloud provider native solution is not usable in this case.
  #. **Encryption Algorithm Mismatch** As SaaS operators, we cannot control what VPN device a customer wishes to use.
 My end of VPN termination needs to have the flexibility to interoperate with customer equipment.
 The native solution does not have that flexibility.